IBM-DBA/bai-ai-samples/EVENT-EXPORT-IMPORT.md

 # Export & Import Business Automation Insights events

-## Export BAI events from your elasticsearch server
+## Export BAI events from your elastic search server

 ### Install elasticdump
 Install the elasticdump tool to connect to an elasticsearch server, export and import timeseries.